dac-2020/awebp/README.md

+# Day 10

+- Bootstrap and DOM Operations.

 # Day 9

 - how to stop non block things // how to stop interval :: SANAM or ME (clearInterval())